EmmanuelOga/plangs2/README.md

 ## WIP

+- [ ] HOVER of SVGs doesn't really look nice.
+Use a BG like for languish rankings.
+- [ ] Add a drop-down for the "recent" fields: "Recently: past 3,6 months ago, 1 to 5 years ago"

 ### Site

 - [ ] Add schema.org metadata.
 - [ ] Add fb opengraph metadata.
 - [ ] Add missing aria attributes.
-- [ ] Add an "authors" Vertex to link to Blog post authors.

-### UX
+### Facets

-- [ ] Add a drop-down for the "recent" fields: "Recently: past 3,6 months ago, 1 to 5 years ago"
 - [ ] All or any of facet groups.
+- [ ] Gray out facets that won't add to the selection.
 - [ ] Drag handles for Grid elems.
-- [ ] Add support for drag/drop resize of elements (node-info and facets-main).

 - [ ] Prefetch some URLS on hover.
-- [ ] HOVER of SVGs doesn't really look nice.
-Use a BG like for languish rankings.
 - [ ] Maybe: only allow sidebar OR filters to be on.
-- [ ] Gray out facets that won't add to the selection.

 ## MISC

-- [ ] Investigate TW css config: breakpoints may be wonky right now.
 - [ ] Add tests for frontend code.
 - [ ] Tweak backdrop-filter in Safari/Firefox.
+- [ ] Investigate TW css config: breakpoints may be wonky right now.

-## DESIGN
+## Icons

-- [ ] Table display mode: some things don't display good on a Grid, like Libraries.
+- [ ] Table display mode? some things don't display good on a Grid, like Libraries.

 - [ ] Resize all Thumbn to 128x128.
-- [ ] Replace Thumbn SVGs embedding data with PNGs.
+Replace Thumbn SVGs embedding data with PNGs.
-- [ ] Identicons instead of P placeholder.
+- [ ] Identicons instead of P placeholder?

 ## "ADMIN"